Supporting the Arts For oVER 100 years !

 Presser Hall was originally part of the Hardin College Campus in Mexico, Missouri.
-Hardin College was the first female seminary in the state of Missouri.
+Hardin College was the first female seminary in the state of Missouri founded in 1858.
 Theodore Presser initially provided the funds for the building of Presser Hall as a concert hall.
 Mr. Presser was a well known philanthropist and planted hundreds of Presser Halls all over the United States.
 We like to think of him as the “Johnny Appleseed of Music”.

 Presser Hall in Mexico, Missouri was constructed in 1924 (July 18, 1924) and many famous performers have graced the Presser stage.
 Many thanks to the Restoration Society, the many board members over the years and the countless donors for providing a place that we can call home to house the cultural, fine art, and performing arts in our area!

 Our 9-acre block is a tribute to Hardin College built in 1857 as a private female college.
 For the next half-century Hardin College flourished as an outstanding school for young women.

 Governed by a Board of Trustees, Hardin benefited substantially from its founder, who initially donated nearly $40,000 and before his death had doubled that amount.